StefWebDesigner/project-2/README.md

 Tech stack: Javascript, React, Node.js, HTML, CSS, Bootstrap, Java, Maven, Spring Boot, PostgreSQL and Git

 To get Started: Clone the git repository to your local machine.
 Open the project in your preferred IDE and add the metainfo for application.properties to the backend.
-Build the maven project from the pom.xml and then run it from the main class.
+Build the maven project from the pom.xml and then run it from the RevademyApplication class.
 On the frontend do a 'npm install' from the Revademy folder and then 'npm start' to run the React app.
 Once the React webpage has started, you can go to login and create a new user.
 Once done you are free to explore the features of the website.
 Have fun.

 Usage of the website is to help teach kids English in a fun and informative way.